awsdocs/iam-user-guide/doc_source/getting-started_create-delegated-user.md

    }
    ```

+1. To support the best practice of [granting least privilege](best-practices.md#grant-least-privilege), review and correct any errors, warnings, or suggestions returned during [policy validation](access_policies_policy-validator.md)\.

 1. To further reduce your policies' permissions to specific actions and resources, view your events in CloudTrail **Event history**\.
 There you can view detailed information about the specific actions and resources that your user has accessed\.
 For more information, see [Viewing CloudTrail Events in the CloudTrail Console](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events-console.html) in the *AWS CloudTrail User Guide*\.